cornerstone-consulting/INFIODocs/infio-docs.md

 - Using the latest versions of AWS SDKs, we align with AWS security standards, allowing customers to disable IMDSv1 as an option.

 ---
+Note:
+As an additional layer of security we have security groups, it is adifferent networl layer of protection.
+Should that be mentioned?
+---

 #### Supported AWS Regions
 INFIO on AWS is available in the following AWS Regions: